Brad Bird: The Simpsons and The Iron Giant (1989–1999)

 He was quickly faced with assembling a team with little time to spare; most big-budget animated films of the era were workshopped for years, whereas Bird only had two.
 Adding to the pressure was Bird's frequent disagreements with the film's co-producer, Allison Abbate.
 In a trade-off, the crew received significant creative freedom to make the film they wanted to make, though Bird occasionally fielded suggestions from executives to make the film more merchandisable or kid-friendly.
-The film scored highly on test screenings, but Warner neglected to secure prominent promotion for the movie.
+The film scored highly on test screenings, but Warner neglected to secure prominent promotion for the movie as they were promoting Wild Wild West instead.
 The Iron Giant opened in August 1999 to rave reviews from critics, but very low ticket sales; theater owners discarded the picture after only a few weeks.
 Altogether, the movie grossed $31.3 million worldwide against its $50 million budget, which was considered a significant loss for Warner.
 Upon its arrival on home video, the film took on a cult following.
 Bird was disappointed by the failure of Giant; he visited multiple cineplexes only to view the film in empty auditoriums.
 Afterwards, he was briefly attached to direct a Curious George adaptation for Universal, but he instead set his sights toward another animation studio: Pixar.